 About Regression Errors

-The performance of time series forecasting models is measures by the deviations between the predictions (y_pred) and the actual values (y_test).
-If the prediction is below the actual value, the prediction error is positive.
+In general, we measure the performance of regression models by calculating the deviations between the predictions (y_pred) and the actual values (y_test).
+If the prediction value is below the actual value, the prediction error is positive.
 If the prediction lies above the actual value, the prediction error is negative.

-The following six metrics that are commonly used to measure prediction errors of time series forecasting models:
+The following six metrics are commonly used to measure prediction errors.
+We can use them to measure the prediction errors of various regression problems, including time series forecasting.

 - Mean Absolute Error (MAE)

 - Mean Absolute Percentage Error (MAPE)

 - Mean Squared Error (MSE)

 - Root Mean Squared Error (RMSE)

 - Median Absolute Percent Error (MdAPE)

 You may wonder why there are multiple error metrics.
 The reason is that each metric by itself can only cover a part of the overall picture.
 For instance, imagine you have developed a model to predict the consumption of a power plant.
 The predictions of the model are generally accurate, but in few cases, the predictions are very wrong.
 In other words, outliers among the prediction errors make it difficult to conclude the model performance.
 To understand this situation, it is not sufficient to calculate the average prediction error.
 Instead, a more robust approach would combine different error metrics that enable to conclude on the probability that prediction errors lie within a specific range.
 The following section introduces the six error metrics.